What is Bastion?

 Bastion does not have access to your investment.

-When we arrange for your investment to fund the project you selected, you transfer the funds directly to the local organization.
+When we arrange for your investment to fund the project you selected, you transfer the funds directly to the organization.

 Later, we keep you informed about the progress of the project and make sure that your investment is achieving the expected outcome.